 - 1) RAINN Day an annual day of action to raise awareness and educate students about sexual violence on college campuses.
 It is a grassroots program designed to empower college students to educate their peers about risk reduction and recovery resources on their campus.
-This year it was held on September 21st and 22nd.
 Students are encourage to paint a t-shirt about sexual assault prevention; the t-shirts are put up on a clothesline, and the following day students are encouraged to vote for their favorite t-shirt, thus enabling students to read each and every message that other students created on their t-shirts the day before.
-The creators of the top two t-shirts win a prize and we typically take pictures to be featured in the Roundup along with an article about sexual assault.
-This year 253 students participated in RAINN Day. - 2) Aggies Against Violence Week This has been an annual event for the past two years. - 3) Take Back The Night NMSU has been participating in the annual TBTN for over 10 years and last year 75 students participated.
+The creators of the top two t-shirts win a prize and we typically take pictures to be featured in the Roundup along with an article about sexual assault. - 2) Aggies Against Violence Week This has been an annual event for the past two years. - 3) Take Back The Night NMSU has been participating in the annual TBTN for over 10 years and last year 75 students participated.